#1: Expect the robot to catastrophically fail at least once per season.

 #8: There are always three approaches to a Mission: The Obvious Way, The Creative Way, and The Crazy Way.

 During development, consider each mission from each of these perspectives before deciding on a final solution.
 All are valid!
-Consider sharing “Crazy” solutions with Scott Evans.
-He needs a good laugh from time to time!
+Consider sharing “Crazy” solutions with the Design Team.
+They need a good laugh from time to time!

 #9: Build your robot to survive “the Drop Test”